philip-khor/blog-refresh/content/post/2019-07-07-reflections-on-the-tidyverse.md

 ## Conclusions

-There are parts I still find odd to teach in the tidyverse.
+There are parts I still find awkward to teach in the tidyverse.

 - Like how to explain how symbols work when used in `dplyr` functions.
 Teaching it as 'exposes the vectors within a data frame within an environment' just doesn't seem very beginner-friendly, and I need to find a simpler way.
 - The multitude of packages to teach to accomplish different tasks gets annoying at times (I wish I could start off with `here()` as soon as we talk about importing data without confusing students with an additional import!).